STAIR-Lab-CIT/AR_PretrainedModels/README.md

 # AR_PretrainedModels
 ### Pretrained models for action recognition models

-This repository provides pre-training models for people who want to develop action recognition AI applications.
+This repository provides pre-trained models for people who want to develop their own action recognition AI applications.
-Below we describe the datasets, model architecture, pre-training methods,  used for pre-training, and how to use the pre-trained models.

-## Dataset
-The dataset for pretraining
+## Dataset used for pretraining
 Models are pretrained by the dataset that combined four exsiting datasets for action videos.
 They are
 * stair actions
 * Activitynet